 After iTunes has finished its scanning and uploading process, a cloud icon will appear next to the Music item in your iTunes sidebar, and a column heading with the same icon will be added to your library.
 This column will show a little cloud download icon for songs stored in the cloud—tracks that are already stored locally will lack anything in this column.

-You can also enable an iCloud Status column by right clicking on the column header or by going to View -> View Options and selecting iCloud Status; that column will tell you whether a track has already been matched, is waiting for a match, is a duplicate of a matched song, is ineligible (digital booklets, for example, or certain types of audio files), has been removed from one of your devices, or is a track that has been purchased from the iTunes Store.
+enable an iCloud Status column by right clicking on the column header or by going to View -> View Options and selecting iCloud Status; that column will tell you whether a track has already been matched, is waiting for a match, is a duplicate of a matched song, is ineligible (digital booklets, for example, or certain types of audio files), has been removed from one of your devices, or is a track that has been purchased from the iTunes Store.

 If you download songs from iTunes Match to your computer, their Kind will be listed as Matched AAC file; that’s because iTunes Match upgrades any matched tracks to high-quality 256-kbps AAC files.
 As with any track purchased from the iTunes Store, metadata with your account name will be embedded within the file.